 where is the spawning biomass at the start of the spawning season in year t, is the standard deviation of recruitment in log space, and h is the recruitment compensation (also known as steepness).

-A non-equilibrium starting condition was created by applying equations (1) and (2) for the number of years equal to the maximum age for each life-history prior to the start of fishing with recruitment deviations and F=0.
+A non-equilibrium starting condition was created by applying equations (1) and (2) for the number of years equal to the maximum age for each life-history prior to the start of fishing with variation in recruitment and F=0.
 The initial period of the fishery operated for 50 years, with the catch of fish of age a during year t in numbers determined by:

 (3)

-The operating population at the start of year 50 was defined to be at an overfished depletion level relative to virgin stock size, based upon the corresponding life-history PFMC relative biomass target levels.
+Historical (years 1-39) fishing mortality was selected so that the populations were in an overfished state, based upon the corresponding life-history PFMC relative biomass target levels.
 The depletion level at the start of year 50 for rockfish was 0.15 and flatfish was 0.08.

 The population was assessed at the start of year 50.
 An annual survey index of abundance with high uncertainty (CV = 0.50), fishery and survey composition data were available to the assessment.
 The majority of the composition data, lengths and ages, were collected from the fishery with only limited samples from the survey.
 Depending upon the data scenario (See Data Scenarios), the quantity of composition data from the fishery was dramatically reduced if the stock was correctly estimated to be overfished.
 The data reduction from the fishery continued until the stock was estimated to be rebuilt to the target biomass level, after which sampling intensity returned to the pre-assessment level.

 The depletion and the resulting catches were estimated by the estimation method.
-The catches were removed from the population without error, and an index of abundance along with composition data were generated for the subsequent four years.
-This iterative process was repeated over a period of time (flatfish; 50 years, rockfish; 100 years), at which time the performance of the estimation methods were evaluated using the performance measures.
-The estimation method was applied to 100 simulated operating model populations for each data scenario.
+The catches were removed from the population exactly, and an index of abundance along with composition data were generated for the subsequent four years.
+This iterative process was repeated over a period of time (flatfish; 50 years, rockfish; 100 years), at which time the performance of the estimation methods were summarized using the performance measures.
+The estimation method was applied to 100 simulated populations for each data scenario.

 The estimation method

 Stock synthesis (SS), an integrated statistical catch-at-age model, was used for assessment of the simulated population.
-Growth and steepness of the Beverton-Holt stock recruit relationship were assumed known without error.
+Growth and the steepness of the Beverton-Holt stock recruit relationship were assumed known without error.
 R0, natural mortality, recruitment deviations, initial age-structure deviations, and specific selectivity parameters were estimated.
 The variance-covariance matrix was estimated for the first three assessments (years: 50, 54, and 58) to calculate the asymptotic standard errors of the estimated recruitment deviations and hence the appropriate annual recruitment bias adjustment (Methot and Taylor 2011):

 (4)

 where is the asymptotic standard error of the estimated recruitment deviation for year t.
-Model testing showed that the level of bias correction estimated did not significantly vary beyond the third assessment.
+Initial analyses showed that the level of bias correction estimated did not significantly vary beyond the third assessment.
 The estimated bias adjustment estimated by the third assessment (year 58) was applied to all subsequent assessments with only the ending years being extended accordingly.

 The catches were estimated by the assessment and adjusted by the PFMC harvest control rule (rockfish; 40-10 or flatfish; 25-5), that reduced the catch linearly when the stock was below the target biomass level (see Punt et al. 2008 for details).
 The catches were then reduced again by the PFMC uncertainty buffer for a category 1 stock (see Ralston et al. 2011 for details).